9kopb/nipster/README.md

 The page
 ---

-For index.html and assets for http://eirikb.github.com/nipster/ look at the gh-pages branch
+index.html and assets are in gh-pages branch
 https://github.com/eirikb/nipster/tree/gh-pages